philippechevieux/youtube-playlist-manager/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please create a pull request.
 You can also simply open an issue with the appropriate tag.
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
-2. Create your Branch from `develop` (`git checkout -b feature/AmazingFeature`)
+1. Create your Branch from `develop` (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+4. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>